 Dr Daniel Mayor

-My research is broadly concerned with elemental cycling and the effects of environmental change.
+The research of my group is broadly concerned with elemental cycling and the effects of environmental change.
 I work across a range of benthic and pelagic marine ecosystems.

-I use a combination of observational, experimental, analytical and technological tools to facilitate my research (detailed below).
-Please don't hesitate to contact me if you are interested in any of my research.
-Below are brief descriptions of the work of my staff and students:
+We use a combination of observational, experimental, analytical and technological tools to facilitate our research (detailed below).
+Please don't hesitate to contact me if you are interested in any of the following work:

 Sari Giering (Postdoc and previous PhD student) is looking at the role of zooplankton in the biogeochemistry of our seas.
 Her next project will examine how the composition of the microplankton community (zooplankton food) influences zooplankton growth and the ways in which they contribute to carbon export and nutrient recycling.